 You will need to have certain lab tests done before and during Kesimpta treatment.

-Before you start Kesimpta, you will have a blood test to check for an active or past hepatitis B virus (HBV) infection.
-The HBV test is done before starting Kesimpta because the drug weakens your immune system’s ability to fight infections.
-If you have had HBV in the past, this treatment may cause reactivation (in which the virus becomes active again) of the infection.
+Before you start Kesimpta, you’ll have a blood test to check for an active or past HBV infection.
+The HBV test is done before starting Kesimpta because the drug reduces your immune system’s ability to fight infections.
+If you’ve had HBV in the past, this treatment may cause reactivation of the infection.
+This means the virus may become active and cause symptoms again.

-HBV reactivation was not seen in clinical trials of Kesimpta for treating MS. However, HBV reactivation did occur in people taking ofatumumab (the active drug in Kesimpta) in clinical trials involving people with chronic lymphocytic leukemia.
+HBV reactivation was not seen in clinical trials of Kesimpta for treating MS. However, HBV reactivation did occur in clinical trials involving people with chronic lymphocytic leukemia who took ofatumumab (the active drug in Kesimpta).

 If your test is positive for HBV, your doctor may recommend another MS treatment option for you.
 If they recommend that you start Kesimpta despite the positive test result, they may monitor your liver function on a routine basis.